 The Onion Fix

 Some people suggest moving to a .ONION domain on the Tor Network, which requires a special browser to access.
 However, I believe that all US legal content should be accessible by a regular person with an ordinary web browser, and found without hassle on search engines.
+Allowing our speech to be covered up, hidden, and sidelined is a losing strategy.

 Tor is great for protecting people accessing websites.
 By hiding the route traffic takes, people in non-free countries can find censored materials safely through Tor.